New Zealand Security Intelligence Service: Threat assessments

 On 21 August 2025, the NZSIS released its third threat assessment.
 The report said that New Zealand's security situation had deteriorated since 2024, and identified the most significant threats as foreign states and "young, vulnerable people supporting violent extremist ideologies."
 The NZSIS attributed the worsening security environment to the Indo-Pacific becoming a focal point for competition between major powers and China.
 NZSIS Director-General Andrew Hampton also expressed concern about the online radicalisation of young people and said they were being radicalised individually rather that being part of a "network terrorist organisation."
 Other contributing factors to radicalisation included socio-economic instability, poor mental health, developmental trauma and "low emotional maturity."
 The NZSIS report argued that lone wolf attacks were the most plausible violent extremist attack scenarios in New Zealand.
 The NZSIS also said that several states including China carried out "foreign interference" in New Zealand and described Chinese united front activities as "regularly deceptive, coercive and corruptive."
 The NZSIS said that Chinese "foreign interference activities" included using co-optees or proxies to carry out online and physical surveillance activities such as monitoring social media, photographing individuals, collecting information and taking control of community organisations.
 The NZSIS report also warned local councils that sister city relationships could be exploited for "foreign interference" activities.
 In response, local Chinese community leaders including Richard Leung and New Zealand Chinese Association president Paul Chin welcomed the NZSIS report but warned that it should not be used to stigmatise Chinese New Zealanders.
 The Chinese Embassy denounced the report, claiming it was "rife with unfounded speculation, distortion of facts, and baseless accusations against China".
 University of Canterbury political scientist Dr Anne-Marie Brady welcomed the report for highlighting the national and external security threats facing New Zealand.

 Chinese recruitment of former NZDF personnel

 In late March 2024, NZSIS Director-General Andrew Hampton confirmed that seven former New Zealand Defence Force personnel had been recruited by the Test Flying Academy of South Africa to train the People's Liberation Army over the past 18 months.
 The former NZDF personnel had been supporting military and aviation training.
 These seven individuals had since left their roles at the Test Flying Academy.

+2026 alleged Russian espionage incident

+On 27 July 2026, Russia's domestic intelligence agency, the Federal Security Bureau (FSB) arrested a 55-year old Russian man in Khabarovsk, alleging that the man used foreign email services and messaging apps to provide information relating to Russian national security to the NZSIS and its Five Eyes partners.
+The FSB and Russian Ambassador to New Zealand Stanislav Krans confirmed that Russian authorities were investigating the man for violating Article 275 (treason) of the Russian Criminal Code.
+The NZSIS declined to comment on what "may or may not be an operational matter".
+Senior New Zealand officials including Prime Minister Christopher Luxon, Foreign Minister Winston Peters and Minister responsible for the NZSIS Chris Penk declined to comment and referred press inquiries to the NZSIS.